Dynatrace-APAC/dynatrace-apac.github.io/workshops/ANZ-automate-delivery-1.md

 - Chrome Browser

 ### What You’ll Learn
-- Integrate JMeter with Dynatrace.
+- Integrate Jenkins with Dynatrace
+- Setup Docker Pipeline in Jenkins
-- Push events in Dynatrace and create request-attributes
+- Leveraging Auto tags Rules for pipelines in Dynatrace
-  - Dev/Test team can isolate the requests invoked during the load-tests.
+  - Creating tags from Build Stages

 Negative
 : As different teams might have their own proprietary test-beds/suits, so we will demo stimulating requests using curl commands too.